waterbycounty

 What's happening with rivers in Osborne County right now?

-Osborne County's primary USGS streamgage on the NF SOLOMON R is currently reading 17 cubic feet per second — 15% of the long-term mean of 113.21 cfs.
+Osborne County's primary USGS streamgage on the NF SOLOMON R has a pipeline snapshot of 17 cubic feet per second — 15% of the long-term mean of 113.21 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Osborne County water compare to the Kansas average?